-MATHEMATICS RR233: Calculus, Vector Calculus, and Differential Equations (4,1,0,4/4,1,0,4)
+MATHEMATICS RR233: Calculus, Vector Calculus, and Differential Equations

-Recommended for Honours Science and Engineering Physics students and students who intend to continue in the Electrical Engineering program of study.
+Recommended for those students who plan on choosing Honours Science, Engineering Physics, or Electrical Engineering programs of study.

 This course will include all of the topics of Mathematics RR223 but with more rigorous treatment.
 The study of differential equations will include Laplace transforms and applications, and the gamma function.
 Elements of Fourier series are included in the study of infinite series.